|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 A6M2 Model 21 Zero

 Piloted by Nagatomo crashed February 28.
-1942.
-The first Zero shot down over Port Moresby
+1942 this was the first Zero shot down over Port Moresby.

 B-24D Liberator Serial Number 42-40670